 1. To be assured that everyone in the chain of custody for these samples observes good lab practices and handles them with customary minimal precautions (lab coat, protective eyewear and gloves.)

-3. That we all sing kumbaya around the campfire and that no lawyers are mentioned again.
+If we can choose another song, also I would love to go Camping with you both :bigsmile: ( while singing all cameras will need to be turned of ).3.
+That we all sing kumbaya around the campfire and that no lawyers are mentioned again.

 These three things and a good science discussion would make me very happy.

 Holy cow, two monster chemists that got me where I am today with reefing. :hail:

 I've used Triton's testing services twice, and while I found some of the information interesting I don't feel compelled enough by it to worry about the other, outside of Calcium, Magnesium, Alkalinity, etc parameters (Actively trying to raise or lower it).

 I will admit that article above and the discussion here has made me more suspicious about their unknown methods.
 I hadn't realized he was essentially blocking what I consider important knowledge that would further ensure confidence in his methods.
 But I guess it shows, having used the service twice, that curiosity got the better of me instead of actual research. :lol:

 I would like to say something to your post.

 I and many others acount TRITON as the most transparent company in our business , not only that we provenly have the abilitys we claim for reefkeeping and transparently show this, we also allow our costumers to test for the quality of our products by a TEST that we offer to them.

 And in TRITON PRODUCTS case you also know what you buy as you can test afterwards fur the supliments.